 Son of an ambulance driver, he was able to get his hands on a valuable ‘laisser-passer’, a pass which allowed him to smuggle British airmen over the border into Spain.

-In 1944, aged 20, he was denounced and arrested, interrogated, tortured and imprisoned for ten days.
-On his release, his savings of 90,000 francs had been stolen, he believes, by the Gestapo agents who picked him up.
+In 1944, aged 20, he was denounced and he and his father were arrested, interrogated, tortured and imprisoned for ten days.
+On their release, their savings of 90,000 francs in cash and 40,000 francs in vouchers had been stolen, they believed, by the Gestapo agents who picked them up.

-He consequently filed a complaint against the Gestapo at the Prefecture of Perpignan which he has continued to fight to this day.
+Jacques consequently filed a complaint against the Gestapo at the Prefecture of Perpignan in 1944 which he has continued to fight until his death.

 Despite an official letter of gratitude from the British government, which he holds very dear, Jacques has been unable to gain recognition from the French as being an active resistance member.

-However, his claim against the Gestapo, and the state of Germany continues to drive him, despite being turned down in several court cases.
+However, his claim against the Gestapo, and the state of Germany continued to drive him, right up until his death, despite being turned down in several court cases.